 In this paper, we present a new method for estimating exhumation rates that are variable in both space and time.
-The key to our approach is to combine a general space-time function for exhumation rate with a four-dimensional model of the temperature field.
+The key to our approach is to combine a general spacetime function for exhumation rate with a four-dimensional model of the temperature field.
 We simplify the kinematic problem by assuming that rock material follows a vertical path.
 The four-dimensional thermal field is approximated by a transient, one-dimensional thermal model, calculated independently at each data location.
-A clusions References
+A temperature perturbation due to the conductive effects of the local surface topography is calculated.
+Although, with this formulation, each datum is treated independently, we link solutions by requiring that the exhumation rate function, and thus the temperature field, be spatially correlated and vary smoothly in space.
+This formulation permits even large data sets, consisting of ages from multiple thermochronometric systems distributed in both space and elevation, to be treated simultaneously and efficiently.

-Exhumation rates derived from thermochronometric ages co-located in space
+2 Exhumation rates derived from thermochronometric ages co-located in space

-In this section, we derive the relationship between thermochronometric ages and exhumation rates for the case where multiple ages have been obtained from samples distributed in elevation, but effectively co-located in the horizontal plane.
+In this section, we derive the relationship between thermochronometric ages and exhumation rates for the case where multiple ages have been obtained from samples distributed in elevation but effectively co-located in the horizontal plane.
 This is the situation in which an AER is typically constructed.
+Note that due to the multiple variables mentioned in this section and the next, see Table 1 for a list of variables and where they are defined in the text.